TJ Waldburger

-Anthony "TJ" Waldburger Jr. (born April 25, 1988) is a retired American mixed martial artist who competed in the Welterweight division.
+Anthony "TJ" Waldburger Jr. (born April 25, 1988) is an American retired mixed martial artist who competed in the Welterweight division.
 A professional MMA competitor since 2005, he competed for the UFC, Shark Fights, and HDNet Fights.

 Background

 Waldburger went to Belton High School (Texas).

 Mixed martial arts career

 Early career

 He held an amateur record of 3-0 before turning professional at the age of 17.
 He lost his professional debut against Sammy Say but defeated him in his next bout to move to 1-1.

 At the event, IFC: Road to Global Domination, he lost to Josh Neer but rebounded with a win over Jeff Lindsay.
 Waldburger defeated UFC veteran Pete Spratt via triangle choke submission in the second round.
 Spratt demanded a rematch and got one defeating Waldburger via knockout.
 He lost another fight before winning three straight.
 His early accomplishments include winning the Shark Fights Welterweight Championship belt in May 2009 and then defending it in September 2009.